 Garlic and onions are close relatives with similar benefits.
 They are found in just about every cuisine and culture around the world.
 They have been used to fight infections for thousands of years.
 They are powerful foods that are incredibly anti-inflammatory and beneficial for your immune health.
 Learn more about the benefits of onions here (19, 20).

 Olive oil has been used throughout the Mediterranean.
 It’s also one of the favorite oils in the US for cooking, dressings, and dipping.
-It is rich in healthy monosaturated fats.
-It is rich in antioxidants, incredibly anti-inflammatory, and fantastic for your immune health.
-Research has shown that it olive oil may boost your immune health, lower the risk of infections, and protective against immune-mediated inflammatory responses (21, 22).
+It is rich in healthy monounsaturated fats.
+It is rich in polyphenolic antioxidants, incredibly anti-inflammatory, and fantastic for your immune health.
+Research has shown that olive oil may boost your immune health, lower the risk of infections, and protect against immune-mediated inflammatory responses (21, 22).

 I recommend that you choose extra-virgin olive oil.
 Olive oil is fantastic when consuming raw.
 It provides a fantastic aroma and flavor to any salad dressing or dipping sauce.
 It is perfect for making stir-fries or bakes vegetables as well.